muratk3n/thirdwave/en/README.md

 ---

-Haha a German on DW just used the word *schadenfreude* for DJT.
+Haha a German on DW just used the word *schadenfreude* for Trump.

 ---